black-zone-1000/BeeLogger/README.md

 Written by: * **Alisson Moretto** - [4w4k3](https://github.com/4w4k3)
 Twitter: @4w4k3Official

+Updated by xmaster @ black-zone-1000
+To allow HTTP POST

 TOOL DESIGNED TO GOOD PURPOSES, PENTESTS, DON'T BE A CRIMINAL !

 **Only download it here, do not trust in other places.**